sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 **GND** should be connected to the ground of the host circuit.

-**Vout** is the analog output of the keypad, and should be connected to an analogto-digital channel (ausuch as A0, A1, etc on an Arduino).
+**Vout** is the analog output of the keypad, and should be connected to an analog-to-digital channel (such as A0, A1, etc on an Arduino).

 **V+** is the power supply, and should be connected to a voltage between 2.5V - 5.5V.